shahriar1314/Microcontroller-8051/README.md

 </p>

 ## Palindrom_checker
-Problem statement: Design a 7 byte palindrome checker > if palindrom send 'Y' to port '1' else send 'N' to port 1 We will check the First and Last byte at the beginning.
+Problem Statement: Design a 7 byte palindrome checker > if palindrom send 'Y' to port '1' else send 'N' to port 1 We will check the First and Last byte at the beginning.
 Then the second byte and the second last byte... this way we can check whether it's a palindrome or not